You, or your plan nominee or child representative, can self-manage your funding unless:

 How do we decide if there is an unreasonable risk to you?

 You have the same right as all Australians to take reasonable risks in managing your money.
 We respect your right to take reasonable risks in self-managing your NDIS funding.
+But it’s also important to understand any risks self-managing your funding might create for you.

-If you’re older than 18 and want to self-manage your funding, we’ll consider if this could put you at risk.
+If you want to self-manage your funding, we’ll consider if this could put you at risk.
+For example, we’ll consider if someone might pressure you to do something.

 • if you were previously bankrupt or insolvent under administration, how well you manage your money now